 Modifying luxury assets aftermarket are no longer the fodder of back-alley chop shops.
 The quality and artisanship of the modern companies offering these services are undeniably awesome.
 By going through established modifiers like Bamford Watch Department, or MotorCity WatchWorks, or by working with world class engravers like Made Worn, Joanne Ryall, Sam Alfano or Jeff Parke, you can be confident in receiving an item that transcends its original design.
 But by pursuing this path you automatically remove the watch’s provenance (of course, with less storied luxury items that doesn’t matter so much as in the case of this engraved Apple Watch…).

 A modified Rolex is no longer a Rolex.
 It’s something else entirely.
-It has the name power, sure, but it no longer sits within a catalog of reference.
+It has the name power, sure, but it no longer sits within a catalogue of reference.
 It’s an outlier, a rogue, a vagabond creation that must be valued on its own merits.
 And crucially, those merits must submit to one thing alone: Taste.

 To secure a positive return on your investment you really only need two willing bidders with deep pockets to step up to the plate.
 But what is the best way to achieve that kind of attention?
 The answer is simple: Quality trumps all.